 The Order of the Arrow unit representative is a youth serving the unit as the primary liaison to the unit’s lodge or chapter.
 They meet the unit’s needs by providing a communication and programmatic link to and from all Arrowmen, Scouts who are not presently members of the Order, and adult leaders.
 These efforts are meant to assist the unit and its members in achieving the mission of the Boy Scouts of America, and at the same time fulfilling the lodge’s role in the Strategic Plan of the Order of the Arrow of being an integral part of the council.
-By setting a good example, he will enhance the image of the Order as a service arm to his unit.
+By setting a good example, they enhance the image of the Order as a service arm to their unit.

-The OA Unit Representative Support Pak contains information to help the representative understand his dual position in the unit and the lodge.
+The OA Unit Representative Support Pak contains information to help the representative understand their dual position in the unit and the lodge.
 Included in the Support Pak are a collection of frequently asked questions and an official job description.
 Much of the content in the Support Pak is contained in appendices to the document.

 OA Unit Representative Newsletter